Table of Contents

 (down from 25,000 MT previously).

-45Q Tax Credits for CCUS Projects
+What’re 45Q Tax Credits for CCUS Projects?

 The IRA also increased the value of the tax credits.
 Those that can be used for carbon capture, utilization, and sequestration (CCUS) projects.
 This significantly benefits new multifamily construction.
 IRA stipulates that carbon capture projects that begin construction in the next 10 years are eligible for 45Q tax credits.

-Previously, CCUS projects could receive tax credits worth $50/tonne of CO2 captured.
+Previously CCUS projects could receive tax credits worth $50/tonne of CO2 captured.
 The IRA has increased that to between $85/tonne to $180/tonne.
 Developers will need to capture at least 12,500 metric tonnes to qualify for the tax credits (down from 25,000 MT previously).
 This threshold can be met at the building level or aggregated across a portfolio.

 For the first time, the IRS will allow 45Q credits to be transferred to a third party.
 This will allow real estate developers to monetize the credits if they so choose.
 45Q tax credits may not have been on the radar of multifamily developers previously.
 This is because carbon capture is typically associated with utilities and other direct carbon producers.

-However, new technology and advances in building materials have made carbon capture more relevant to both new and existing buildings.
+New technology and advances in building materials have made carbon capture more relevant to both new and existing buildings.
 As more developers look to “go green,” incentives like these will prove valuable.

 Accelerated and Bonus Depreciation

 In addition to the IRA’s direct tax benefits outlined above, there are tangential benefits related to depreciation.
-Under federal legislation, an owner who purchases a new energy-efficient building or makes thorough energy modifications to existing buildings.
-Is able to depreciate the cost of those improvements in the first year of ownership.
+Under federal legislation, an owner who purchases a new energy efficient building or makes thorough energy modifications to existing buildings is able to depreciate the cost of those improvements in the first year of ownership.

-Typically, one would need to spread out the depreciation of those capital expenses over a longer period of time.
+One would need to spread out the depreciation of those capital expenses over a longer period of time.
 However, for now, owners can take “bonus” depreciation to offset the costs of making these investments.

-Those who invest in apartments will certainly want to pursue accelerated depreciation for these sustainability-related property improvements.
+Those who invest in apartments will certainly want to pursue accelerated depreciation for these sustainability related property improvements.

-Opportunities for Multifamily Owners and Investors
+What’re Opportunities for Multifamily Owners and Investors?

-The benefits of this approach will be particularly significant in low-income areas.
+The benefits of this approach will be particularly significant in low income areas.
 In an attempt to pursue environmental justice.
 With nearly $850 million set aside for multifamily owners making building improvements in underserved communities.
 There may be state and federal grants to pair with the tax credits and rebates offered through the IRA.

 Sustainability: A Good Business Decision for Multifamily Owners